openstack-archive/boartty/doc/source/configuration.rst

     line.

   **url (required)**
-    The URL of the Gerrit server.
+    The URL of the Storyboard server.
 HTTPS should be preferred.

   **token (required)**
     Your authentication token from Storyboard.
 Obtain it as described